OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

     }

-Small note about Third party payments, for example PayPal Express checkout.
+Small note about Third party payments - for example, PayPal Express checkout:
-Which means a not logged in customer browses the shop, adds items to cart and then proceeds to checkout via a third party never bothering to supply the shop with information where and how to deliver beforehand.
-That customer acount may not even exist in the shop at this time.
+In this payment case, the "not logged in" customer browses the shop, adds items to cart and then proceeds to checkout via a third party, never bothering of supplying the shop with information where and how to deliver beforehand.
+That customer account may not even exist in the shop at this time.
-Still with GraphQL, this unknown user needs to be identified with a JWT.
+Still, to be used via GraphQL, this "unknown" user needs to be identified with a JWT.
 So we added the possiblity to identify an anonymous user by JWT.

 It is then up to the third party payment module to implement all necessary queries and mutations